1. What is hormone (endocrine) therapy?

 After surgery

-If you’re having after surgery but not chemotherapy, hormone therapy may be started during or after the radiotherapy.
+If you’re having radiotherapy after surgery, but not chemotherapy, you may start hormone therapy during or after the radiotherapy.

-If you’re having after surgery, hormone therapy will usually start after chemotherapy has finished.
+If you’re having chemotherapy after surgery, you will usually start hormone therapy after chemotherapy has finished.

-Hormone therapy may be recommended after breast-conserving surgery for .
-Your specialist will discuss whether it’s appropriate for you.
+Hormone therapy may also be recommended after breast-conserving surgery for .
+Your treatment team will discuss whether it’s appropriate for you.

 If cancer has come back or spread

-Hormone therapy can be used to treat breast cancer that has come back () or that has spread to another part of the body (secondary breast cancer).
+Hormone therapy can be used to treat breast cancer that has come back (recurrence) or that has spread to another part of the body (secondary breast cancer).

-It’s given either alone or with other treatments, depending on what treatments you had before.
+It’s given either alone or with other treatments, depending on what treatments you have already had.

-If your breast cancer came back during or after treatment with hormone therapy, you may be offered a different type of hormone therapy.
+If your breast cancer came back during or after treatment with hormone therapy, you may be offered a different type of hormone therapy in combination with other treatment.

-Women at moderate or high risk of breast cancer because of their family history may be offered hormone therapy to reduce their risk of developing breast cancer.
+Women who have a much higher than average risk of breast cancer may be prescribed hormone therapy to reduce their risk of developing a hormone receptor positive breast cancer.

 Drugs used to reduce the risk of breast cancer in women who have not had breast cancer include: